The V Neckline

 Scoop

 This neckline is wonderful for a bustier bride as it bodes more support while showcasing her assets.
 The neckline falls lower than a crew-neck and is similarly rounded at the front creating a ‘U’ shape.
-Style 69311 Nikita showcases a lovely scoop neckline.

 Off-The-Shoulder